Sefaria/text-eng-docs/docs/changeIndexNodeTitle.md

 # Change title of index node

+**_Major bugs have been found in the helper methods here.
+Do not attempt such a change at this time_**

 ### Changing Standard Titles

 A convenience function exists.
 The function `change_node_title` can be found at